51Degrees/specifications/device-detection-specification/usage-examples.md

 ### Apple model detection

-Modifying the simple web application described above to be able to correctly identify Apple models must also be very easy.
+Modifying the simple web application described above to be able to correctly identify Apple models MUST also be very easy.
 For example, by adding a line similar to the following in the HTML:

 ```html